Navy10021/SLS/README.md

 ![topic_modeling](https://user-images.githubusercontent.com/105137667/185838139-d6ed8874-2715-48e1-98ef-1cb8317f7a19.jpg)

-Experimental results demonstrate that our parallel clustering is faster and more coherent in document embeddings clustering than other famous clustering methods such as K-means, Agglomerative Clustering, DBSCAN, and HDBSCAN.
+Experimental results evaluated on the MovieLens dataset demonstrate that our parallel clustering is faster and more coherent in document embedding clustering than other famous clustering methods such as K-means, Agglomerative Clustering, DBSCAN, and HDBSCAN.

 ![parallel_clustering_speed](https://user-images.githubusercontent.com/105137667/172763944-19bf4646-861b-432c-8e71-84dc95bf80a5.jpg)